lsrkthelibrarian/software-design-lab/templates/journal.md

 ## Week Four (2/20 to 2/26)

 This week I want to work more with Python.
 Complete the tutorials!
 I also want to finish the optional tutorials on HTML.
 Also, update my HTML site.

+Extremely tardy update:  I did not get to do much of this work when I wanted to.
+Work, travel, and life have gotten in the way and I am not circling back to continue on progressing through the course.

+## Week Five (2/27 to 3/5)

+I had to miss class this week due to attendance at a conference.
+This travel has put me even further behind.
+Not what I was hoping for at this point in the semester.
+I've been following along in class and really enjoying the lab time we have in class, but I realize this is not all that I need to do to be successful in this class.
+I am going to continue to follow along with the "at-home" lab work.

+## Week Five (3/6 to 3/12)

+I got sick in class this week and luckily made it through the session, but was unable to do ANY work.

+## Week Six (3/13 to 3/19)

+I had to miss class this week, again, due to my illness.
+I was wiped out for a week and a half.
+This has put me severly behind, but as of this writing on 3/24, I am finally feeling better and ready to begin the process of catching up on missed work.
+This week, I am going to go back to Week four and start over.

+## Week Seven (3/20 to 3/26)
+This week is when we have an assignment due.
+I'm a little unsure of what I will submit as I've fallen behind, but I think after doing some work to catch up, I will have a better idea of what to propose.

+## Week Eight (3/27 to 4/2)